TIER 2 CANADA RESEARCH CHAIR IN FIELD ECOLOGY

 Review of applications will begin 13 December 2013 and will continue until the position is filled; the expected date of appointment is 1 July 2015.
 Please visit the departmental website (http://www.queensu.ca/biology) for application information.
 The University invites applications from all qualified individuals.

-The University invites applications from all qualified individuals; however Canada citizens and Permanent Residents will be given priority.
-Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Aboriginal peoples, persons with disabilities and persons of any sexual orientation or gender identity.
-The academic staff at Queen's University are governed by a Collective Agreement between the Queen's University Faculty Association (QUFA) and the University. http://www.queensu.ca/provost/faculty/facultyrelations/qufa/collectiveagreement.html
+Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Aboriginal people, persons with disabilities and persons of any sexual orientation or gender identity.
+All qualified candidates are encouraged to apply: however in accordance with Canadian Immigration requirements, Canadian citizens and Permanent Residents of Canada will be given priority.

 Please fill in the application form and email to email@example.com

-Send your application by email (firstname.lastname@example.org), FAX (613 533 6617) or mail (Head, Department of Biology, Queen's University, 116 Barrie St, Kingston, ON, Canada, K7L3N6).
+Send your application by email (firstname.lastname@example.org), FAX (613 533 6617) or mail (Head, Department of Biology, Queen's University, 116 Barrie St., Kingston, ON, Canada K7L 3N6).
 Your application should include a full curriculum vitae; a statement of research interests; a statement of teaching interests; a teaching portfolio; and three samples of the candidate's published work.